Instagram makes teen accounts private as pressure mounts on the app to protect children

 Nick Clegg, Meta’s president of global affairs, said last week that parents don't use the parental controls the company has introduced in recent years.

-Gleit said she thinks teen accounts will create a “big incentive for parents and teens to set up parental supervision.”
+Meta's Gleit said she thinks the teen accounts will incentivize parents to start using them.

 “We’re asking parents to manage a technology that’s rapidly evolving that fundamentally changes how their kids think about themselves, how they build friendships, how they experience the world — and technology, by the way, that prior generations never had to manage,” Murthy said in May 2023.